 - Maintenance Fee & Assessment Disputes: Disagreements over unexpected increases in maintenance fees or additional charges.

 - Difficulty in Exchanging or Reselling Timeshare: Consumers may experience challenges when trying to exchange their timeshare week or sell their timeshare interest in the resale market.

 - Cancellation and Refund Issues: Problems related to canceling a contract or obtaining a refund.

-During a recent Office Of The Prime Minister’s Weekly Press Briefing, the CPC shared that it had encountered several instances of sellers failing to meet their obligation to provide refunds, leading the agency to take swift action to ensure that these companies comply with the law.
-They are diligently working towards resolving this issue with urgency and efficiency.
+During a recent Office Of The Prime Minister’s Weekly Press Briefing, the CPC shared that it had encountered several instances of sellers failing to meet their obligation to provide refunds, leading the Bahamas agency to take swift action to ensure that timeshare companies comply with the law.
+The office is diligently working towards resolving this issue with urgency and efficiency.
 More legislation may be required according to an article in the Nassau Guardian.

 Other Regulatory Enforcement Agencies:

 All of the enforcement agencies of The Bahamas are determined to protect the rights of consumers and tourism by taking firm action in response to consumer complaints.
 Each agency has a unique role, working together towards this end.
 Read on for an overview of how they seek to accomplish their mission.

 - The Ministry of Tourism is responsible for the overall administration and regulation of the timeshare industry in The Bahamas. it has complete oversight of timeshare properties and operators, ensuring that they meet the established guidelines and comply with the regulatory framework.